sguizard/isoseq/docs/usage.md

 ### Input storage tip

-To keep the project directory clean all input file (BAM + PBI + PRIMERS + GENOME) can stored in a unique folder (eg. data).
+To keep the project directory clean, all input file (BAM + PBI + PRIMERS + GENOME) can be stored in a unique folder (eg. data).
 The pipeline use a regular expression to detect and list the bam files to process.

 ### Input files

-The pipeline expect to find the *subreads.bam accompanied by their index files (*pbi ).
-The index should be provided with reads.
+The pipeline expect to find the *subreads.bam accompanied by their index files (*pbi).
+The index should be provided with raw reads.
 If not, it could be generated using [PBINDEX](https://pbbam.readthedocs.io/en/latest/tools/pbindex.html).
-The primers and genome reference file have to in fasta format.
+The primers and genome reference file have to be in fasta format.
 Here an example of primers fasta:

 ```console
 >5p